Jilab-biomechanics/CNN-brain-strains/README.md

 # CNN-brain-strains
-Convolutional neural network for efficient estimation of  regional brain strains [link](https://www.nature.com/articles/s41598-019-53551-1)
+Convolutional neural network for efficient estimation of regional brain strains [link of the paper](https://www.nature.com/articles/s41598-019-53551-1)

 This page will be updated as needed.